Thymester/SimpleMenu/README.md

 add_ace identifier.steam:[Steam HEX Here] simplemenu.emergency allow --Name of Person Here
 ```

+# How to ONLY allow Admins to Open the Menu

+1: Go to line 1871

+2: Uncomment lines 1871 --> 1881

+NOTE: To uncomment take out "--[[" and "]]"

 # How to add Emergency Services Cars

 1: Go to lines 386 --> 406